-I am a psychodynamic counsellor and psychotherapist and have trained in NHS secondary mental health care and in primary care IAPT services.
+I am a psychodynamic counsellor and psychotherapist and have experience working in NHS adult mental health care as well as local counselling services.
 I have spent over 30 years running and managing my own business as well as working in a number of helping and support roles.
 I live and work from home with my family on the South Northants, North Oxon, Warwickshire borders.

 I came to counselling through voluntary work with young people, youth offenders and a young homeless charity.
 Much of my early work revolved around problem solving, support and helping young people find ways back in to education, training and employment.
 Through this work I came to understand, and to experience, the profound effect poor mental health can have on shaping the future of the people I was trying to help.
 I decided I needed to expand my training into psychotherapy and although my initial training was as a person-centred counsellor, I came to appreciate and acknowledge that to make change, a deeper understanding of what makes someone ‘tick’ is best acheived by exploring their past and present relationships and how these have impacted on their current experience of their life.

 Training as a psychotherapist is a challenging and demanding endeavour and requires significant commitment.
 It is a training requirement that therapists undergo their own therapy for a number of years, in part to experience the treatment they themselves will be delivering but also to heighten self-awareness and to explore our own unconscious processes.
 It is in the unconscious that psychodynamic therapy looks for answers to our dilemmas and to gain understanding and meaning.
 In short, it is about revealing blind spots in our personalities and discovering what it is we do that gets in the way of accepting who we are and our relationships.